mattlee2-snhu/CS499EPortfolio/index.md

 ## CAREER GOALS AND OBJECTIVES

 Firstly, for my career I want to complete my bachelor’s in Computer Science at Southern New Hampshire University.
-As well as any other certificates or education that will help improve my skills as a programmer.
+As well as any other certificates or education that will help improve my skills as an engineer.
 From there I want to use those skills and knowledge that I have learned and apply them at a company that I feel passionate about and can really get behind the product they are creating.
 I want to create something that makes a difference and helps people in their daily lives.

 Now for my future goals, I want to be a Chief Technology Officer or Head of Engineering for top software engineering company.
-I also want to be apart of a project that will change peoples lives and the software or product will be something that everyone uses.
+I also want to be the Head Engineer on a project that has an impact in peoples lives and is something that people use everyday.

 ## ACADEMIC HISTORY